threefoldtech/info_grid/src/documentation/faq/faq.md

 No. The farming rewards do not take into account the specific type of RAM, SSD, HDD and CPU.
 The farming rewards take into account the quantity of storage and compute units (e.g. TB of SSD/HDD, GB of RAM, # of virtual cores).

-### What is the farming reward calculation?

-The general calculation is the following:

-    TFT earned per month =
-    CU farmed * CU farming rewards
-    + SU farmed * SU farming rewards
-    + NU used * NU farming rewards
-    + IPAddr used * IPAddr farming rewards

-Lear more about this [here](../../knowledge_base/farming/proof_of_capacity.md).

-> Note: The farming rewards take into account the quantity of storage and compute units (e.g. TB of SSD/HDD, GB of RAM, # of virtual cores).
-The farming rewards do not take into account the specific type of RAM, SSD, HDD and CPU.

 ### Can I send my farming rewards directly to a crypto exchange?

 This is not possible.
 When you send tokens to a crypto exchange, you need to include a memo with your wallet address and the current farming rewards system of ThreeFold is already using that memo space to send the correct farming information.

-### I received my farming rewards, now I want to sell my ThreeFold tokens (TFT).
-How can I do this?

-First, know that your TFT farming rewards are on the Stellar Blockchain.
-If you want to sell on Pancakeswap (on the Binance Chain), you will need to use the Stellar-BSC Bridge, where a 50 TFT fees is applicable.
-See the section on the [BSC-Stellar Bridge](../threefold_token/tft_bridges/bsc_stellar_bridge.md) for more information on this method.

-If you stay on Stellar blockchain, you can either swap your TFT, for example on [StellarX](https://stellarx.com/swap), where some XLM will be needed, or sell your TFT on an exchange using the Stellar blockchain.
-Currently, this can be done on [BTC-Alpha](https://btc-alpha.com).
-First, send your TFT to your exchange wallet and make sure you enter the memo correctly.
-Once your TFT are on the exchange, you can sell them on the market.
-Make sure to follow the exchange specific steps where applicable.

-### Which wallets are recommended for ThreeFold token (TFT) farming rewards?

-The most straightforward wallet possible when it comes to farming TFT is simply to use the wallet included with the ThreeFold Connect App.
-It is also possible to use other wallets that are connected to the Stellar Blockchain.
-In these cases, you will need to establish a trustline with TFT.
-You can also store your TFT on a Ledger or a Trezor via the Stellar Blockchain.
-See stellarterm.com, stellarx.com and solarwallet.io.

-### Can I have more details on storing ThreeFold tokens (TFT) on hardware wallets?

-Yes of course!
-In short, you will need to use a hardware wallet (Ledger/Trezor/etc.) to sign in, add TFT as an asset (trustline), then send TFT to the Stellar address.
-For more information, read the section [Store TFT in a Hardware Wallet](../threefold_token/storing_tft/hardware_wallet.md).

 ### Do I need collateral to farm ThreeFold tokens?